Skip to content

 if (targetPeriod === 'afternoon') isMatch = currentHour >= 12 && currentHour < 18;

-return new ExecutionResult(isMatch, context, isMatch);
+return new ExecutionResult(true, context, isMatch);

 }